yavordobrev24/Notespace/README.md

 ## Copyright

-&copy; 2023 Yavor Dobrev
+&copy; 2023 Yavor Dobrev yavordobrev24 at github

 ## Acknowledgments

-- Special thanks to the Node.js and Handlebars communities for their amazing tools and resources.
+- Special thanks to the Node.js, Handlebars, and Bootstrap communities for their amazing tools and resources.
 - Emotes used in this README are provided by [Emojipedia](https://emojipedia.org/).

-Feel free to explore, use, and customize Notespace as your personal online diary.
-Enjoy recording your thoughts and emotions in your secure online space! 😊📔
+Enjoy using Notespace to document your thoughts and emotions in your secure online space! 😊📔